-Tracy’s Kenpo Karate is Springfield’s original, authentic, and traditional kenpo studio.
+Tracy’s Kenpo Karate is Springfield’s original, authentic, and traditional kenpo (Japanese martial arts) studio.
 Chief Instructor, Anthony Verburgt, is a ninth-degree black belt and a direct student of Great Grandmaster Al Tracy.

 Dr. Hiroshi Tada

-Dr. Hiroshi Tada is a semi-retired mechanical engineer with years of teaching experience and highly notable works in the field of fracture mechanics.
-He was born in Kyushu, Japan where he first became interested in koma-mawashi, the Japanese art of top spinning.
+Dr. Hiroshi Tada is a retired mechanical engineer with years of teaching experience and highly notable works in the field of fracture mechanics.
+He grew up in Kyushu, Japan where he first became interested in koma-mawashi (the Japanese art of top spinning).
 Now an expert in the art, Dr. Tada masterfully spins tops combining elements of yo-yo, juggling, magic, and humor.